-If living outside Spain must I return to arrange the Divorce?
+8. If living outside spain, must i return to arrange the divorce?

 One of the benefits of this service is that you can manage the preliminary matters via email and post In this way you can avoid the necessity of travelling to Spain to ratify the divorce.

-Can we use this service if we are NOT Spanish nationals?
+9. Can we use this service if we are not spanish nationals?

 The Procurador is a separate, independent legal representative that you are required by law to use.
 Advocate Abroad can arrange the services of a Procurador on your behalf, having established relationships with Procuradores across Spain, most of whom speak a high level of English.
 The fees charged by a Procurador are not included in the Advocate Abroad fee as they are determined by each Procurador individually.
-Typically their fees range from around 90 € (the majority) to 200 € (in one or two locations).
+Typically their fees range from around 100 € (the majority) to 200 € (in some locations).
+I

 If you believe that you will not be able to reach agreement on the terms of the divorce and will need to pursue a contentious route to divorce, please see more details of our contentious divorce service.